 A student eligible for special education and related services as defined by the Individuals with Disabilities Education Act and who has an Individualized Education Program prescribing special education, transition planning, transition services, or related services beyond the student's 4 years of high school, qualifies for a certificate of completion after the student has completed 4 years of high school.
 No later than the start of the second semester of the student's 4th year of high school, the student or parent/guardian must notify the High School Principal of the student's participation in the graduation ceremonies at the end of that school year.
-If a student does not elect to participate in the graduation ceremonies following the student's completion of his/her academic program.
+If a student does not elect to participate in the graduation ceremonies following the student's 4th year of high school, the student will be permitted to participate in graduation ceremonies following the student's completion of his/her academic program.
 The Superintendent or designee shall provide timely written notice of this requirement to children with disabilities and their parents/guardians.